jeffnye-gh/cachegen/examples/1mb_l1/README.txt

 //  32B  line/block size
 //
 //  I am assuming a 32b address space, with cache backed by an abstracted
-//  4GB main memory model using SV associative array where a key looksup
+//  4GB main memory model using SV associative array where a key looks up
 //    a cache line.
 Read from unallocated memory will generate a message
 //    but I don't plan on a hardware handshake at the moment.
+//
+//  NOTE: associative array idea is a problem.
+I am having trouble
+//        convincing iverilog to allow data types in the array declarations.
+//        See the source files for more.
 //
 //  Capacity    2^20 bytes
 //  Block size  2^5